BU-hammerTeam/PyHammer/README.md

     run pyhammer.py -f -i test_case/exampleInputFile.txt

+##FAQ

+1. **What wavelength range can this classify over?**

+   The templates used to classify your spectra are defined over the range 3,650 to 10,200 Angstroms.
+The process for classifying involves matching on specifically chosen spectral lines which range from 3,925 Angstroms to 10,000 Angstroms.
+Your spectrum should be defined for at least part of that range, although it need not span the full range and can be defined outside that range.

+2. **Why is a template not showing during the eyecheck process?**

+   The templates were compiled by averaging SDSS DR12 spectra for each spectral and metallicity type.
+In some cases, not enough spectra existed to provide a template.
+If you choose a spectral type in the eyecheck program for which a template is not available, nothing will be shown.

 ##Publications

 This project and accompanying work is described Appendix A in Kesseli et al. (in prep.)